HexmosTech/json-rd/README.md

 related to escaping, numbers and special characters.
 So, I set out to build a more compliant & also *flexible* JSON parser in pure python.

-`json-rd` is different from the standard JSON in a few ways:
+`json-rd` is different from standard JSON in a few ways:

 1. Allows comments starting with `#`
 1. Allows single quoted strings